kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/30 - Travelling North III (11-30-25).md

 		- Lewis thanked V again for pulling him away earlier from Ria.
 		- Something down the road during watch but it left by morning
 - Next day
 	- Evening - travelling to Temut.
 We came across will-o-wisps.
+Closer to Temut = darker it got.
+Soldiers standing scattered on the road.